enznear/codex_test/README.md

 The agent builds and runs Docker or Gradio apps and reports status back to the backend.

 The backend specifies a port for each app which the agent forwards to Docker or sets as the `PORT` environment variable for Gradio scripts.
+Docker apps should listen on the port indicated by this `PORT` environment variable.

 Example setup: